sebanc/brunch/README.md

 - "rtl8723bu": enable this option if you have a rtl8723bu wireless card/adapter,
 - "rtl8723de": enable this option if you have a rtl8723de wireless card/adapter,
 - "rtl8812au": enable this option if you have a rtl8812au wireless card/adapter,
+- "rtl8814au": enable this option if you have a rtl8814au wireless card/adapter,
 - "rtl8821ce": enable this option if you have a rtl8821ce wireless card/adapter,
 - "rtl8821cu": enable this option if you have a rtl8821cu wireless card/adapter,
 - "rtl88x2bu": enable this option if you have a rtl88x2bu wireless card/adapter,
 - "rtbth": enable this option if you have a RT3290/RT3298LE bluetooth device,
-- "ipts": enable support for Surface devices touchscreen with kernel 5.4 / 5.10 (thanks go to the linux-surface team, especially StollD)
+- "ipts": enable support for Surface devices touchscreen with kernel 5.4 / 5.10 (thanks go to the linux-surface team, especially StollD),
+- "oled_display": enable this option if you have an oled display (use with kernel 5.10),
 - "acpi_power_button": try this option if long pressing the power button does not display the power menu,
 - "alt_touchpad_config": try this option if you have touchpad issues,
 - "alt_touchpad_config2": another option to try if you have touchpad issues,